The Passport Program

 Simcoe County Community Action Program for Children (CAPC) and MotherCare (Canada Prenatal Nutrition Program – CPNP) are a part of a national program with then 25 years of experience supporting families in this region.
 We support pregnant participants, young parents, and Newcomers to Canada with children 0-6 years old who are currently living on a lower income.

-Please confirm that you are currently living on a lower income (less than $40,000 before taxes per year) in Simcoe County and that you are currently pregnant and/or live with children 0-6 of age.
+Please confirm that you are currently living on a low household income (less than $40,000 before taxes per year) in Simcoe County and that you are currently pregnant and/or live with children 0-6 years of age.

 Data Collection Consent and Required Information

 We do not maintain participant “notes” related to your participation with us but we are required by our funders to track attendance and the resources we distribute.
 We use an electronic data management system to record and store minimal personal information and program attendance.
 This information includes: name, date of birth, income, due dates and/or dates of birth of your children.
-Other information that we request is optional for you to provide.
 Detailed information about this consent can be found in our Welcome Letter.

-Simcoe County CAPC-CPNP requires an email address for your participation in all programs.
+Simcoe County CAPC-CPNP requires an email address and phone number for your participation in all programs.
 Please give us a call at 705-733-3227 ext.
-2236 if you have any questions or if you do not have an email address.
+2236 if you have any questions.

 Income